binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 Infectious media is generally thought about as a tool used by:

 1. Social engineers.
 Handing out or leaving lying around somewhere where the target will notice and their curiosity will drive them to insert the media themselves, thus doing a large part of the attackers job for them.
-As always social engineers leverage the human targets weaknesses against the target to carry out the attackers bidding.
+As always, social engineers leverage the human targets weaknesses against the target to carry out the attackers bidding.
 2. An attacker with physical access.
 The payload can be used to do pretty much anything.
 Often used when it is easier to insert directly into a computer than remotely deploying a payload.
 For example an attacker can masquerade as a service person, contractor, or what ever looks legitimate enough to get them physical access.
 Often only a few seconds are required to insert the media, deposit and/or run a payload, or vacuum up some target data, pull the media out and be off.

 #### [Social Engineering Toolkit (Set)](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/)

-Has an Infectious Media Generator allowing the person running Set to create a Metasploit based payload with an autorun.inf file that once put onto the USB stick or optical media, will run the chosen payload automatically on insertion.
+Set has an Infectious Media Generator allowing the person running Set to create a Metasploit based payload with an autorun.inf file that once put onto the USB stick or optical media, will run the chosen payload automatically on insertion.

 Quite a few file formats are supported to cloak the payload, like PDF, Word documents and many others.
 Pretty much any type of payload an attacker can dream up can be used.

 ##### [Teensy USB HID](https://www.pjrc.com/teensy/)

 The Teensy USB device as a [penetration testing device](http://www.irongeek.com/i.php?page=security/programmable-hid-usb-keystroke-dongle) overcomes running payloads on the target machine the same way a keyboard or Rubber Ducky would.
 Because it is a Human Interface Device (HID) it is trusted by most OSs.
-The Teensy has similar specs to the Rubber Ducky but is about half the price.
+It can be conceiled in any type of USB hardware.
+That alone creates a huge vector for exploitation.
+The Teensy has similar specifications to the Rubber Ducky but is about half the price.
 It is just a development board though, that has to be programmed via an Arduino.
 Set provides the reverse shells, listeners and a good selection of exploits out of the box.
 Metasploit is at your disposal as usual with Set and attack vectors such as PowerShell, wscript and others are available.

 #### [USB Rubber Ducky](http://usbrubberducky.com/)